-3.3 Late Work Policy
+3.2 Late Work Policy

-- You may turn in one non-team assignment or quiz up to 48 hours late without penalty.
-This 2-day grace period can only be used on ONE non-team assignment. - Otherwise, the late policy is -20% per each day late.
+- Late quizzes, discussion board posts, and extra credit will not be accepted except if approved by instructor. - You may turn in one project assignment (not including quizzes) up to 48 hours late without penalty.
+This 2-day grace period can only be used on ONE individual assignment. - In all other circumstances, the late penalty is 20% per day.

-3.4 Grading Disputes
+3.3 Grading Disputes